gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 so there's a ton of work for you to do if you want to do it yourself and that often includes writing a shader generator since different features often require different shaders.

-You'll noticed I didn't put `computeMatrix` inside the loop.
-That's because rendering should aruably be separated from computing matrices.
+You'll notice I didn't put `computeMatrix` inside the loop.
+That's because rendering should arguably be separated from computing matrices.
 It's common to compute matrices from a [scene graph and we'll go over that in another article](webgl-scene-graph.html).

 Now that we have a framework for drawing multiple objects [lets draw some text](webgl-text-html.html).